Stuycs-K/final-project-5-baig-dua/README.md

 # APCS2 Final Project
 ## Group Info: Currently Cubing - Dua Baig
 ## Overview
   This is a 2D Rubiks Cube simulator.
-The user can press keys to turn the rows, columns, and faces of the cube.
+The cube is drawn like an unfolded box, with the center face being the upper face, and the face hanging off the edge being the bottom face.
+In this simulation, the user can press keys to turn the rows, columns, and faces of the cube.
+Pressing lowercase keys will turn the respective face clockwise (clockwise as if it were facing the viewer), and pressing uppercase keys will turn the respective face counterclockwise.

 ## Instructions
 Mouse Click - resets cube